 In this book, Grillo shares insights into new tools, tactics, and terminology that are increasing leads, leases, occupancy, and rents for multifamily companies.
 This has been called a must-have book for marketing directors, owners, developers, and property management companies that want to get the most out of their marketing.

-This book contains everything you need to know about securing your financial independence through rental properties, including: how to invest small amounts early-on while working a full-time job, avoid real estate “bubble” risks, get others to pay your mortgage for you, pick a hot property (and spot others that will become hot), simplify the ins-and-outs of financing, negotiate like a pro, screen for reliable tenants, understand how local tenant laws work, hire good people to manage your properties, and know when to sell.
-It’s probably easy to see why this is in a list of best investing books.
+This book contains everything you need to know about securing your financial independence through rental properties, including: how to invest small amounts early-on while working a full-time job, avoid real estate business “bubble” risks, get others to pay your mortgage for you, pick a hot property (and spot others that will become hot), simplify the ins-and-outs of financing, negotiate like a pro, screen for reliable tenants, understand how local tenant laws work, hire good people to manage your properties, and know when to sell.
+It’s probably easy to see why this is in a list of best investing in apartment complexes books.

 Tax-Free Wealth is about tax planning concepts.
 It’s about how to use your country’s tax laws to your benefit.
 In this book, Tom Wheelwright will tell you how the tax laws work, as well as how they are designed to reduce your taxes, not to increase your taxes.
+Best multifamily real estate books.
 Once you understand the basic principles of tax reduction, you can immediately begin reducing your taxes.
 Eventually, you may even be able to legally eliminate your income taxes and drastically reduce your other taxes.
 Once you do that, you can live a life of Tax-Free Wealth.

 This book outlines a road map for investors looking to inject more private capital into their business, the most effective strategy for growth.
 You will learn how to develop long-term wealth from the valuable lessons and experiences offered by the author.